GPrzyborowski/zip-password-recovery-tool/README.md

 1. Select the character set that matches your password criteria.
 2. Specify the maximum length of the password to test.
 3. Choose the ZIP file you wish to recover.

+####
+The project is still under development.
+Various libraries and programming languages will be explored to achieve the highest possible efficiency.